infomongo/infomongo.github.io/_posts/2017-10-09-unambomber-research.md

 subtitle: A bizarre psychological experiment and the events leading to his capture.
 description: In 1958, Ted Kaczynski took part in an immoral psychological experiment while he was an undergrad at Harvard
 author: John Phillips
-categories: other TV unabomber research
+categories: other TV unabomber research popular
 date:   2017-10-09
 ---